-The proposed bill, if enacted, would amend existing statutes related to real estate, specifically addressing unlawful actions in subdividing land.
-It introduces a ten-year timeframe within which it is unlawful for individuals or groups to act in concert to divide a parcel of land into six or more lots or to sell or lease those lots.
-The bill clarifies that certain actions, such as familial relationships, well share agreements, road maintenance agreements, and the use of the same licensed contractor in smaller counties, do not constitute unlawful acting in concert.
-This aims to provide clearer guidelines for land division and prevent circumvention of subdivision laws.
+The proposed bill, if enacted, would amend existing statutes related to real estate, specifically sections 11-831 and 32-2181 of the Arizona Revised Statutes.
+It introduces a ten-year timeframe within which it is unlawful for individuals or groups acting in concert to divide a parcel of land into six or more lots or to sell or lease such lots.
+The bill clarifies that certain actions, such as familial relationships, well share agreements, road maintenance agreements, and the use of the same licensed contractor in counties with populations under 500,000, do not constitute unlawful acting in concert.
+This aims to prevent circumvention of subdivision laws.

 Statutes affected: Introduced Version: 11-831, 32-2181